Belkonar/anubis/README.md

 * Static, where you give it a config directly and it never changes until you redeploy
 * Dynamic, where it's managed by etcd and the api.

+For the current forseeable future, static mode will be the only mode while I work out the kinks.

 ## Database

 Fairly simply, the database is just etcd.
 That way we can easily update the